Incident-Clarity/Incident-Clarity.github.io/content/about/index.md

 +++

-I'm a Cybersecurity Researcher based in Mumbai, India.
+I'm a Cybersecurity Researcher based in Mumbai, India (Open to travel)

-Some skills in keywords include: **Linux Wizard, Malware, Incident Response, Virtualization, Digital Forensic**
+Having interests in Unix based systems, Malware Analysis and sandboxing, Virtualization using KVM, Digital Forensic and Incident Response & the Command Line

-I've just created this blog to share my InfoSec knowledge.
+I've created this blog to share my InfoSec knowledge.
 Will populate it over time.

 To send me a personal message, check out my [PGP](https://incident-clarity.github.io/blogs/pgp/) key.
 Or DM me on 𝕏. Or connect on <a href="https://www.linkedin.com/in/aayan-ta/">Linkedin</a>